Discount for Prompt Payment of Rates

 Pursuant to the provisions of Section 132 of the Local Government Regulation 2012 Council will charge interest on all overdue rates and charges, including special and separate rates, at the maximum rate provided for by the Regulation.

-For the 2022/23 financial year, any outstanding balances at the close of the discount period will incur interest at the rate of 8.17% per annum compounding daily.
+For the 2023/24 financial year, any outstanding balances at the close of the discount period will incur simple interest at the rate of 11.64% per annum.

 Payment of Overdue Rate by Instalments

-To assist ratepayers in meeting their rate responsibilities, Council may accept applications for payment of overdue rates and utility charges by instalments from property owners provided that such payment plan will provide that all rates and charges are paid within one year from when the application is made.
-Each application will be assessed on its merits.
+To assist ratepayers in meeting their rate responsibilities Council may accept applications for payment of overdue rates and utility charges by instalments from property owners, provided that any such payment plan which Council agrees to must provide that all rates and charges are to be paid in full within one year from when the application is approved by Council.
+Each application will be assessed by Council on its merits.

-Interest will continue to be charged on overdue rates and utility charges which are subject to an instalment payment plan.
-The applicant must comply with the terms of the instalment plan agreed to, as default will result in Council requiring immediate full payment of future instalments.
+Interest will continue to be charged on overdue rates and utility charges which are subject to an agreed instalment payment plan.
+The applicant must comply with the terms of the payment plan agreed to, as default will result in Council requiring immediate full payment of future instalments.

 Please select from the following forms: